 - Roots and stumps over 50 pounds.
 Roots and stumps 50 pounds or under will be taken but must be cut off and placed in a separate pile.

 - Garbage bags and trashcans full of debris or branches.
-If branches are tied into bundles or placed in garbage bags or trashcans, they should be put out for your weekly trash, not left out for branch pickup.
+If branches are tied into bundles or placed in garbage bags or trashcans, they should be put out for your weekly trash, not left out for brush pickup.

-- Community piles – if it appears that the branches did not come from the residence they are piled in front of, they will not be picked up.
+- Community piles – if it appears that the brush did not come from the residence they are piled in front of, they will not be picked up.
 For example, your neighbors, friends or relatives cannot bring their tree limbs to your house for pickup.
 Please do not start a community pile for all the neighbors to add to – we will not pick these up!
 No exceptions!